Intertextile Shanghai 2026

-“We are thus offering our customers a clear orientation and the opportunity to make an active contribution to improving the living conditions of African cotton farmers and their families and to protecting the environment by purchasing a product”, says Andreas Zufelde, Chief Commercial and Marketing Officer of Lidl Switzerland.
-The clothing comes in the form of bed linen, pyjamas, T-shirts, leggings, briefs, socks and jumpers.
+“We are offering our customers a clear orientation and the opportunity to make an active contribution to improving the living conditions of African cotton farmers and their families while protecting the environment,” said Andreas Zufelde, Chief Commercial and Marketing Officer at Lidl Switzerland.

-When the CmiA project celebrated its 10th anniversary in June 2015, the initiative reached 650,000 small producers across ten sub-Saharan African countries, including Benin, Burkina Faso, Ivory Coast, Malawi and Zambia.
+By 2014, the programme had produced 160,000 tonnes of eco-cotton, representing around 15% of total cotton production in sub-Saharan Africa.
+When CmiA celebrated its 10th anniversary in 2015, it had reached 650,000 smallholder farmers across ten African countries, including Benin, Burkina Faso, Côte d’Ivoire, Malawi, and Zambia.

 LEAVE A REPLY